Ketul3012/sst-web-app-hls-video-convert/README.md

 1. Clone the repository.
 2. Set up your AWS credentials and ensure you have the necessary permissions.
-3. Install the required dependencies using `npm install` or `yarn`.
+3. Install the required dependencies using `pnpm install`.
-4. Deploy the infrastructure using the SST framework: `npx sst deploy`.
+4. Deploy the infrastructure using the SST framework: `pnpm deploy:sst`.
 5. The CloudFormation stack will automatically create and configure all the required AWS resources.

 ## Configuration